sebastianLedzianowski/contact_book/README.md

 # 📚 Contact Book

-A simple app to manage your contacts and track upcoming birthdays.
+Contact Book is an application built with FastAPI, SQLAlchemy, Pydantic, and other Python technologies.
+It provides a user-friendly interface to manage contacts efficiently.
+Key features include the ability to add, edit, and delete contacts, as well as track upcoming birthdays.

-## Introduction
+## Registration and Authentication

-Contact Book is an application created using FastAPI, SQLAlchemy, Pydantic and other Python technologies.
-It allows you to add, edit, delete contacts and track upcoming birthdays.
-When registering, you must confirm your email address by clicking on the link sent to the provided email address.
-Login is handled by JWT pairs: an access token and a refresh token.
+During the registration process, users are required to confirm their email address by clicking on the activation link sent to the provided email.
+The login mechanism is secured using JWT pairs, comprising an access token and a refresh token.
+This ensures a secure and authenticated experience for users.

 ## Functions

+- ⏳ **User Caching:** Mechanism allowing user caching in the application to optimize data access and improve performance.
-- ✉️  Verification of the e-mail address by sending a verification message with a special link.
+- 🔒 **Implementation of Authentication Mechanism:** Securing the application by introducing a user authentication mechanism.
-- ➕ Add, ✏️ edit, and ❌ delete contacts.
-- 📅 Track upcoming birthdays.
-- 🧪 Generate fake contacts for testing purposes.
-- 🔐 Implementation of an authentication mechanism.
-- 🔑 Implementation of an authorization mechanism using JWT tokens, so that all operations on contacts are performed only by registered users.
+- 🗝️ **Implementation of Authorization Mechanism using JWT Tokens:** Ensuring that all operations on contacts are performed only by registered users.
-- 🧑‍💻 The user only has access to their contacts operations.
+- 📅 **Tracking Upcoming Birthdays:** Feature for monitoring upcoming birthdays among contacts.
+- ➕ **Adding Contacts:** Ability to add new contacts to the application.
+- ✏️ **Editing Contacts:** Feature allowing the editing of existing contact details.
+- ❌ **Deleting Contacts:** Ability to remove unnecessary contacts from the list.
+- 🧪 **Generating Fake Contacts for Testing Purposes:** Allows adding artificial contact data for testing purposes.

 ## Requirements

-- 🐍 Python 3.7+
+- 🐍 Python 3.10+
 - ⚡ FastAPI(REST API)
 - 🐘 SQLAlchemy
 - 🐘 PostgresSQL
+- 📘 Pydantic

 ## Installation ⬇️